zaphosting/docs/en/vserver_windows_fs_19.md

 # Installing a dedicated server for Farming Simulator 2019

-> :information_source: These instructions are also valid for a Dedicated Server from ZAP-Hosting with Windows Server 2016/2019.
+> These instructions are also valid for a Dedicated Server from ZAP-Hosting with Windows Server 2016/2019.
 How to install Windows on a Dedicated Server we explain [here](https://zap-hosting.com/guides/docs/en/dedicated_windows/).

 ## Basic Information:
 A server based on Windows Server 2016/2019 with at least 4x 2.4 GHz CPU (AMD/Intel) and at least 2GB RAM (DDR3/4) and 6GB free Disk (SSD or better, preferred) is required.
 The server must run on 64 bit architecture.